1MT3J45/rec-engine/README.md

 ## DAY 1:
-"Markup :

   * Trying basic examples as given on Forums and Tutorial sites
-  * Basic program of reading CSV Files using CSV Package of python"
+  * Basic program of reading CSV Files using CSV Package of python

 ## DAY 2:
-"Markup :

   * Vidhya Analytics example's errors partly resolved
   * Installation of GraphLab needs:
     * Anaconda 2.1 / 2.4
     * A registered Email & Product Key (No Payment required) from Turi is required (1 Year Validity)
     * Pip version >= 7 **(Using 9.0.1)**
     * Python 2.7 **(Using Py 3.5)**
-  * Installation Guide for Anaconda and GraphLab available on: [Turi](https://turi.com/download/install-graphlab-create.html)"
+  * Installation Guide for Anaconda and GraphLab available on: [Turi](https://turi.com/download/install-graphlab-create.html)

 ## DAY 3:
-"Markup :
  * Installation partially successfully due to misconfiguration of Python version
  * Anaconda to work only with Python 2.7 **(Using Py 2.7)**
  * Downgraded all Anaconda Packages w.r.t.
 Python 2.7 for version dependency